Learning and simulating bosonic systems via finite-energy locality: Trotter-Kato product formula

-where we recall that $m=|V|$, $c$ is the relative bound given in \Cref{lem:rel-bounds}, and $\Gamma'',\Upsilon_{4p}$ were introduced in \Cref{lemmamoments}. \end{prop}
+where we recall that $m=|V|$, $c$ is the relative bound given in \Cref{lem:rel-bounds}, and $\Gamma'',\Upsilon_{4p}(t)$ were introduced in \Cref{lem:moment-prop-bound}. \end{prop}

-The proof follows Chernoff's proof for the convergence of the Trotter-Kato product formula in the strong topology (see \cite{Chernoff.1968} or Section 4 in \cite{Moebus.2023}) and uses the following three ingredients.
-First, we restate the Chernoff $\sqrt{n}$-Lemma \cite{Chernoff.1968}: \begin{lemma}[Chernoff $\sqrt{n}$-Lemma] Let $C$ be a contraction on $\cT_1(\cH_m)$.
+The proof follows Chernoff's proof for the convergence of the Trotter product formula in the strong topology (see \cite{Chernoff.1968} or Section 4 in \cite{Moebus.2023}) and uses the following three ingredients.
+First, we restate the Chernoff $\sqrt{n}$-Lemma \cite{Chernoff.1968}: \begin{lem}[Chernoff $\sqrt{n}$-Lemma] Let $C$ be a contraction on $\cT_1(\cH_m)$.
 Then for all $n\in\N$, the operator $e^{n(C-I)}$ is a contraction and for all $\rho\in \cT_1$